 The revenue estimates in Panel B of Table 2 serve as controls for the analysis of the impact on revenue of the changes in operational efficiency.
 Specifically, revenues in Panel B are based on the product of annual average prices for each year and 2015 conversion rates (Table 1).
 In essence, this freezes the operational efficiency of the representative plant at 2015 levels.
-Total revenue under this alternative assumption is estimated to have increased from \$5.53 per bushel processed in 2015 to \$8.23 in 2023, a net gain of \$2.70.
+Total revenue under this alternative assumption is estimated to have increased from \$5.47 per bushel processed in 2015 to \$6.07 in 2024, a net gain of \$0.60.

 The key results of the analysis are found Panel C of Table 2, which shows the difference between the revenue streams based on observed conversion rates (Panel A) and the revenue streams based on 2015 conversion rates (Panel B).
 The difference identifies the gains/losses in revenue due to the changes in operational efficiency over time because prices are the same for both sets of revenue streams.
-The differences in Panel C show that the operational efficiency gains over the past decade led to an additional \$0.26 of ethanol revenue and \$0.18 of corn oil revenue per bushel of corn processed, or a total gain of \$0.44.
-This was offset by a drop in DDGS revenue of -\$0.16 per bushel processed.
-The net was a gain of \$0.28 of revenue per bushel of corn that can be attributed to the changes in operational efficiency.
-This represents about a four percent improvement in total revenue, which is economically meaningful.
+The differences in Panel C show that the operational efficiency gains over the past decade led to an additional \$0.18 of ethanol revenue and \$0.15 of corn oil revenue per bushel of corn processed, or a total gain of \$0.33.
+This was offset by a drop in DDGS revenue of -\$0.14 per bushel processed.
+The net over 2015 through 2024 was a gain of \$0.19 of revenue per bushel of corn that can be attributed to the changes in operational efficiency.
+This represents about a three percent improvement in total revenue, which is economically meaningful.